OpenMDAO/OpenMDAO/openmdao/docs/features/recording/case_reader.rst

 Case Reader Object
 ******************

-The :code:`CaseReader` object is provided to read case recordings no matter what case recorder was used.
+The :class:`CaseRecorder<openmdao.recorders.case_reader.CaseReader>` object is provided to read case recordings no matter what case recorder was used.
-Currently, OpenMDAO only supports the :code:`SqliteCaseReader` case recorder.
+Currently, OpenMDAO only supports the :class:`SqliteCaseReader<openmdao.recorders.sqlite_reader.SqliteCaseReader>` case recorder.
 Therefore, all the examples will make use of this recorder.
 OpenMDAO will support other case recorders in the future.

 .. automethod:: openmdao.recorders.sqlite_reader.SqliteCaseReader.__init__